Testing

 Stripping ANSI codes for assertions

 When components use colors or styles, the output contains ANSI escape sequences.
-Use @visulima/ansi (or any ANSI strip utility) for clean assertions:
+The screen helper strips ANSI automatically:

 import { afterEach, expect, it } from "vitest";